vinodh1988/angular-first/README.md

 ## Parent Child Communication

-If parent is sending information to the child
+If parent is sending information to the child [Input]

 **Steps to follow**

--In the child component, you need a variable to receive information -The variable has to qualified with a decorator in @Input
+- In the child component, you need a variable to receive information
+- The variable has to qualified with a decorator in @Input

+If child is passing some information to parent (output)

+- output is always an eventemitter

+**Steps to follow**

+- In the child component, you need a variable which is of type EventEmitter
+- That variable has to be decorated with @Output
+- EventEmitter is available in angular
+- EventEmitter sends data to the subscribers
+- We code in a such a way that whenever an event occurs using event emitter we emit the data
+- We make the parent component subscribe to it